What hiring managers actually look for

 Get OSHA 10 certified immediately

-Start with a laborer or helper position
+Start as a laborer or helper

 Highlight physical and transferable skills